sugarcrm/SugarRepairsModule/README.md

 $app_list_strings['moduleList']['module2'] = 'Module 2';
 ```
 * Flags Errors
->If a flag is thrown, manual intervention will be required.
+If a flag is thrown, manual intervention will be required.
 Scenarios that can throw flags are listed below:

->
->1.
-All language files are tested for syntax errors and are flagged if they don’t pass.
+1. All language files are tested for syntax errors and are flagged if they don’t pass.
->2.
-Any custom logic hook that contains a modified language key will flagged for manual change.
+2. Any custom logic hook that contains a modified language key will flagged for manual change.

 * Custom Vardef Files are Updated
->If there is a custom vardef that defines a default value for a field that contains a key that needs to be changed then the VarDef file is updated.
+  * If there is a custom vardef that defines a default value for a field that contains a key that needs to be changed then the VarDef file is updated.

 * Other custom PHP files
->If a file contains a string of characters that matches a key that needs to be changed it will be flagged for possible Manual updating in the log.
+  * If a file contains a string of characters that matches a key that needs to be changed it will be flagged for possible Manual updating in the log.

 * Updates the database keys for enum/multienum fields when a correction is made.
 * Runs the vardef repair.